U.S. Department of Labor

 DESIGNATED FEDERAL OFFICER:

-The Director of OSHA's Directorate of Evaluation and Analysis, or his/her designee, serves as the Designated Federal Officer (DFO) for NACOSH.
+The Director of OSHA's Directorate of Technical Support and Emergency Management or designee, serves as the Designated Federal Officer (DFO) for NACOSH.
 The DFO:

-- Calls and approves all full NACOSH, subcommittee and work group meetings;
+- Calls and approves all NACOSH, subcommittee and work group meetings;

 - Adjourns any meeting when the DFO determines adjournment to be in the public interest;